 - How is the decision made about what type and how much support my child/young person will receive?

-The Excel Academy has a graduated response to students with SEN. It is based upon student data, rate of progress and general attitude/behaviour within the academy.
+The Excel Academy has a graduated response to students with SEND.
+It is based upon student data, rate of progress and general attitude/behaviour within the academy.
 If the student is not making enough progress through quality first teaching, they will require SEN Academy Support.
-If students require even more support, an assessment for an Education and Health Care Plan will be requested.
+If students require even more support, an assessment for an Education and Health Care (EHC) Plan will be requested.
 Support is provided under guidelines and advice from the SEND Code of Practice and through specialist support from SEND services and the educational psychology service.

 - How will our child and young person be involved in the decisions about their learning?